MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 13. On the **Finish** page, select **Create label**.

-14. The label will be created and when complete a message will display **Your label was created**
+14. The label will be created and when complete a message will display: **Your label was created**

 15. Select **Done**.